IdhamIKN/laravel-Generatepromocodes/README.md

 rewritten, and if you are using previous version, you should change your code accordingly.
 Code is simplified now and it should take you several minutes to completely rewrite usage.

-> **Attention:**
-> Current version is completely rewritten.
-If you are missing some functionality, that was possible to achieve in previous versions, fill free to open issue.
-> Hope this new version will be easier to use, and it will provide better functionality for your needs.

 ## Installation